MA-IBP Admissions & Financing

 Georgetown University offers scholarships for MA-IBP program students, based on merit.
 To be considered for a scholarship, applicants must complete the scholarship essay with their applications.
 The Office of Admissions notifies students of scholarship awards at the time of admission to the program.

-Georgetown McDonough is committed to enhancing diversity in our classrooms.
-Through our Diversity Scholarship, we provide merit-based scholarships to students whose background or experience, when evaluated holistically, suggests they are uniquely able to contribute to the diversity of the Georgetown community.
+Georgetown McDonough is committed to enhancing diversity of perspectives in our classrooms.
+Through our Community in Diversity Scholarship, we provide merit-based scholarships to students whose background or experience, when evaluated holistically, suggests they are uniquely able to contribute to the diversity of perspectives within the Georgetown community.
 We welcome students of all backgrounds to apply.
-Factors which may be considered include a student’s socioeconomic, cultural, and/or family background, personal experiences and challenges, and/or demonstrated ability to develop and support diversity and cultural understanding.
+Factors that may be considered include a student’s socioeconomic, cultural, and/or family background, personal experiences and challenges, and/or demonstrated ability to develop and support diversity of perspectives and cultural understanding.
 These awards take into account an applicant’s academic, personal, and professional accomplishments and community engagement.
 To be considered for this scholarship, you should complete the optional Diversity Essay.
 The funding of these scholarships is limited, as such, we encourage you to apply as soon as possible for consideration.

 Financing Options for International Students